The Elephant Man (play): Original Cast, Hampstead Theatre, London, 1977

+National Theatre, London, 1980

+The Hampstead production was remounted on the Lyttelton stage with some members of the original cast including David Schofield, Arthur Blake, and Jennie Stoller reprising their roles.
+Treves was played by Peter McEnery followed by Nicky Henson.
+Roland Rees directed again.
+The run was just under a year.
+Schofield was nominated for an Olivier Award as Actor of the Year in a New Play.

-2002 revival
+2002 revival, New York

 A revival of the production was staged at the Royale Theatre on Broadway in April 2002, running for 57 performances, and closed on 2 June 2002.
 It was directed by Sean Mathias and starred Billy Crudup, Rupert Graves and Kate Burton in the leading roles and James Riordan and Jack Gilpin portraying several supporting roles each.
-The production received Tony Nominations for Crudup and Burton.

-201415 revival
+Crudup (Best Actor in a Play) and Burton (Best Featured Actress in a Play) each received nominations at the 56th Tony Awards.

+201415 revival, New York and London

 A 2014 revival, starring Bradley Cooper, Patricia Clarkson, and Alessandro Nivola, opened at the Booth Theatre on 7 December for a 13-week engagement (through 15 February 2015).
 Cooper, who appeared as Merrick in a revival at the 2012 Williamstown Theatre Festival, reprised his role.
 Scott Ellis, who directed the Williamstown production, also staged the Broadway return.
-In May 2015, the production, again starring Cooper, Clarkson, and Nivola, opened at the Theatre Royal Haymarket London for a limited 12-week run from 19 May until 8 August.
+In May 2015, the production, again starring Cooper, Clarkson, and Nivola, opened at London's Theatre Royal Haymarket for a limited 12-week run from 19 May until 8 August.

 Adaptations

 The play was adapted for television by Steve Lawson and broadcast in 1982 on ABC.
 Philip Anglim reprised his Broadway performance and Hofsiss returned to direct.
-Actress Penny Fuller received an Emmy Award for her performance as Mrs. Kendal.
+At the 34th Primetime Emmy Awards, the production was nominated for Outstanding Drama Special, while Anglim was nominated for Outstanding Lead Actor in a Limited Series or a Special and Penny Fuller, for her performance as Mrs. Kendal, won for Outstanding Supporting Actress in a Limited Series or a Special.

 A radio drama adaptation by the BBC World Service was broadcast in 1988.
 It was directed by David Hitchenson and starred Gerard Murphy as John Merrick the elephant man; Jeremy Clyde as Frederick Treves the doctor; Anna Massey as actress Mrs. Kendal.

+In May 2025, a new feature film adaptation of the play was announced, with filming scheduled to begin in spring 2026.
+Written by playwright Bernard Pomerance's son Moby Pomerance, the film will star Adam Pearson as Joseph Merrick.
+Pearson will be the first disabled actor to play this role.

 Awards and nominations

+Off-Broadway Production (1979)

+The first New York City production was off-Broadway, from January to March 1979 (73 shows).
+It transferred to Broadway in April 1979.